noxsicarius/Epoch-Admin-Tools/README.md

 #### If your problem persists after doing the above:
 * Do a quick search on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/) for a fix to your problem.
 * If you do not find a fix to your problem: post your problem on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/)
-* If the problem you are posting is a bug and not a general install problem the post it both to [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/) and to [the github issues page](https://github.com/gregariousjb/Epoch-Admin-Tools/issues?state=open).
+* If the problem you are posting is a bug and not a general install problem then post it to [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/) and to [the github issues page](https://github.com/gregariousjb/Epoch-Admin-Tools/issues?state=open).

 ## Credits
 This project is based heavily on [Malory's Custom Epoch Admin Tools](https://github.com/iforgotmywhat/Dayz-Epoch-Admin-Tools/), which itself is based on [BluePhoenix Admin Tools](https://github.com/BluePhoenix175/DayZ-Admin-Tools-).